The Mission of the Michigan State University English Language Center is to:

 Serve as a leader on campus to support the unmet needs of the international student population and the needs of departments with large groups of international students.

 2. Provide leadership to the state of Michigan and beyond in the field of ESL.

 The ELC’s core faculty are deeply committed teachers and have extensive experience working with international students.
 Our collective expertise allows us to provide national and regional leadership and consultancy activities.

 We currently work collaboratively and will continue in this vein with many units on campus to support and recruit diversity in the student body (and to promote intercultural awareness on the part of international and domestic students).
 We will do this through providing service learning opportunities for ELC students through collaborations with local schools.

 The ELC pursues various types of special programs bringing international students to campus for short non-degree programs

 Current examples include:

 a.
-Programming for matriculated students (e.g., LLM student in College of Law; Accounting)
+Programming for matriculated students (e.g., LLM students in the College of Law; Masters in Accounting Preparation)

 b.
-Co-organizing specialized programming (e.g., Institute on International Health; Fisheries and Wildlife; American Semester Abroad; VIPP [part of ISP])
+Co-coordinating specialized programming (e.g., Institute for Global Health; Fisheries and Wildlife; American Semester Abroad; Global Studies in the Arts and Humanities)

 6. Online initiatives